Golfer's elbow

 • RICE: Rest, ice, compression and elevation.
 These will help your tendons recover and manage any inflammation around the joint.

-• Changing activities: No golfer ever wants to spend time away from the course but, if your symptoms are affecting your swing or even your everyday life, a period of less strenuous activity is vital in allowing your joint time to recover.
+• Changing activities: No golfer ever wants to spend time away from the course, but if your symptoms affect your swing or even your everyday life, a period of less strenuous activity is vital to allow your joints time to recover.

-• Medication: Taking painkillers and non-steroidal anti-inflammatory drugs can help you keep on top of any discomfort and may help ease some of the swelling in the elbow joint.
+• Medication: Taking painkillers and non-steroidal anti-inflammatory drugs can help you manage any discomfort and may help alleviate some of the swelling in the elbow joint.

 • Wear a brace: Small strappings specifically designed to aid golfer's elbow are available.
-They work by adding gentle pressure to the affected area, adding support as you perform whatever motion that has previously caused pain.
+They work by applying gentle pressure to the affected area, providing support as you perform the motion that previously caused pain.

 • Cortisone or PRP injections: A steroid called cortisone can relieve joint pain when injected into the affected area.
 It works as an anti-inflammatory and can counter any swelling in your tendons.
 Platelet-rich plasma injections work by promoting faster healing by adding naturally occurring substances found in the blood into the area causing you pain.